-Step 1: Look Around - Have eyes to see the lost

-- 1. Identify your .
-Jesus intentionally sought out the unbeliever (John 4).
+Step 1: Look Around-Have Eyes to See the Lost 1.
+Identify your Jesus intentionally sought out the unbeliever (John 4).
 Who in your life doesn't know Christ?
-Are you willing to invest your time to see them come to Christ? - 2.
-Be willing to .
-Are you willing to get out of your comfort zone or risk rejection to reach those who are perishing? - 3.
+Are you willing to invest your time to see them come to Christ?
+2 Be willing to Are you willing to get out of your comfort zone or risk rejection to reach those who are perishing?
+3 .
 Make a point to with the lost people in your life.
-If your daily activities don't involve many non-believers, how can you commit to broaden your exposure? - 4.
+If your daily activities don't involve many nonbelievers, how can you commit to broaden your exposure?
+4 .
 Don't let stop you.
 We're all busy.
-What are you willing to change (or eliminate) from your life to make time for others? - 5.
-Don't have the gift of ?
+What are you willing to change (or eliminate) in your life to make time for others?
+5 .
+Don't have the gift of?
 We can ALL start by being a friend.
 Ask God to break your heart for the lost and give you a sense of urgency to act.

-Step 2: Look Up - Pray

-- 1. any family members or friends who don't know Christ on your Bring A Friend card. - 2.
-Look up to God in for those on your list. - 3.
-Ask God to provide specific to engage and invest in their lives. - 4.
-Don't .

-Step 3: Look Out - Cultivate a Relationship

-- 1. Practice .
-Ask thoughtful questions about their interests. - 2.
+Step 2: Look Up-Pray 1. any family members or friends who don't know Christ on your Bring a Friend card.
+2 .
+Look up to God in for those on your list.
+3 .
+Ask God to provide specific to engage and invest in their lives.
+4 .
+Don't Step 3: Look Out-Cultivate a Relationship 1.
+Practice Ask thoughtful questions about their interests.
+2 .
 Cultivate interests.
-Identify activities you can do together or similar life circumstances you can converse about (elderly parents, children, etc.). - 3. where they are.
+Identify activities you can do together or similar life circumstances you can converse about (elderly parents, children, etc.).

+3. where they are.
 What need does this person have that I can help with?
-The more we get to know people, the more we'll know where they are spiritually and how best to respond. - 4.
-Offer to pray for them (and with them, if they are open) about their .

-- 5. Be .
-Reach out in tangible ways during the difficult times.
-Be willing to give both time and resources, as the Lord prompts you. - 6.
-Listen with .
-People don't expect you to have all the answers, they just need you to be present in their life. - 7.
-Consider letting help .
-It's okay for them to know that you struggle, too. - 8.
-Don't forget to the good times.
-Romans 12:15 reminds us to "Rejoice with those who rejoice, weep with those who weep."

-Step 4: Look Forward - Extend an Invitation

-- 1. This is your opportunity to not only invite but to to the Celebration! - 2.
-Keep it .
-Extend an invitation that will be enjoyable for all (maybe your invitation includes dinner before the event). - 3.
-Be prepared to the yourself!
-You friend may be open to accepting Christ prior to the Celebration.
-Come to the Christian Life & Witness Course to learn simple tools for sharing Jesus with your friends.

-Step 5: Look After - Follow-up
+The more we get to know people, the more v espond.
+1 4.
+Offer to pray for them (and with them, if they are open) about their ٦.
+Office to pray for them (and with them, if the y are open, about their · 5.
+Be Reach out in tangible ways during the difficult times.
+Be willing to give both time and resources, as the Lord prompts you.
+6 Liston with People don't expect you to have all the 0. answers; they just need you answers, they just need you to be present if then me.
+7. Consider letting help It's okay for them to know that you struggle, too. Ω Don't forget to the good times.
+Romans 12:15 reminds us 0. to "rejoice with those who r to rejoice with those who r cjoice, weep wit Tillose who weep.
+Step 4: Look Forward-Extend an Invitation 1.
+This is your opportunity to r not only invite b ut to to the C 2. an invitation that will be enjoyable for all (maybe your invitation in icludes dinner b efore the event).
+3. Be prepared to the yourself!
+Your friend may be - ation.
+Come to the Christian Life and ring Jesus with your friends.
+Ston 5: Look After-Follow Up əreb J. LOOK AITE! - FOIIOW OP

-The next portion of the Seminar will cover Follow up.
+The next portion of the seminar will cover follow-up.